pkovalevska/pako3435/README.md

 ## Website Overview
-This is an **Streamlit dashboard** that visualizes requirement in individual work 2.
-The website allows users to entries 3 data: studying program, reserach topic and decision about research topic.
+This is an **Streamlit dashboard** for the individual HW2.
+The website allows users to entries 3 data: studying program, reserach topics that they are interested in and decision about research topic.
 Second page About shows information about another project I did last sesmeter.

 ## Pages
-- **Home:** Data entries and key statistics
+- **Dashboard:** Data entries
-- **About:** Summary of the project and methodology
+- **About:** Summary of the project

 ## Screenshots
 ### Home Page